dwivedikhushi/primavera-p6-construction-planning/README.md

-** Primavera P6 Planning Project – Residential Building
+** Primavera P6 Planning Project-> Residential Building.

 This repository contains a simulated planning and scheduling project created for learning purposes using industry-standard assumptions.

 ** Key Features: